wp-plugins/adaptive-images/readme.txt

 Resizes and optimizes images delivered to mobile devices, in a transparent and unobtrusive way, so that the total download time is dramatically reduced.
 It works as a filter between the device and your WordPress website.
-It actually works for all types of deveice screen sizes, although it is targeted mostly at mobile environments.
+It actually works for all types of device screen sizes, although it is targeted mostly at mobile environments.

 = Fundamental goals =